The executive network experience

 “Sally is interested in your VP position”

-There is a difference in the two above pitches and at this level a couple of differentiators are taking place.
+There is a difference in the two above pitches and at this level, a couple of differentiators are taking place.
 Sally isn’t just looking for just ANY job.
 Sally is looking for the right fit, Sally is looking for HER opportunity.
-She isn’t going to try and squeeze herself into any job because she is confident in her skill set.
-She knows what she wants, she knows where she will be successful, and more importantly, she knows the type of environment where she will not successful.
+She isn’t going to try to squeeze herself into any job because she is confident in her skill set.
+She knows what she wants, she knows where she will be successful, and more importantly, she knows the type of environment where she will not succeed.
 There isn’t any pressure on me.
 I don’t have to think about “declining” someone if they haven’t applied.

 Sally will do a number of things with her executive network that a recent grad will not.

 - Sets up a meeting a few days in advance.
-They aren’t giving any indication of being last minute or desperate.
+They aren’t giving any indication of being last-minute or desperate.

-- Respond quickly to email, phone and texts.
+- Respond quickly to email, phone, and texts.
 I won’t have to wait more than 12 hours for a response and in most cases; I won’t wait more than 2-3 hours.